Battle of Angolpo

 The Battle of Angolpo took on 16 August 1592 two days after the Battle of Hansando.
 In two naval encounters, Korean Admiral Yi Sun-sin's fleet managed to destroy roughly 100 Japanese ships and halted Japanese naval operations along the southern coast.

 Overview

 News of the Japanese defeat at the Battle of Hansando reached Busan within hours and two Japanese commanders, Kuki Yoshitaka and Kato Yoshiaki, immediately set sail with 42 ships for the port of Angolpo, where they hoped to face the Korean fleet close to shore.

 Yi Sun-sin received news of their movements on 16 August and he advanced towards Angolpo to confront them.
 This time the Japanese were unwilling to follow the Koreans into open water and stayed onshore.
 They would not take the bait.
 In response, the Korean fleet moved forwards and bombarded the anchored Japanese fleet for hours until they retreated inland.
-Later, the Japanese returned and escaped on small boats.
+Later, the Japanese returned and escaped on the surviving 22 vessels, including their heavily damaged flagship Nihon Maru.
 Both Kuki Yoshitaka and Kato Yoshiaki survived the battle.